IBTechRaj/flySafe/README.md

 Go ahead and enjoy the game.
 If you have suggestions, you are welcome to send them to my email at the bottom of the screen.

+# Features

+- Keypad based game play using arrow keys
+- Saving scores and display of high scores

 # Technologies